Anchorage to Denali: The Parks Highway

 What to do in Talkeetna:

 • Denali flightseeing: K2 Aviation and Talkeetna Air Taxi operate 1-hour flights around Denali in small planes.
-The standard flight ($250-$300/person) circles the mountain and its glaciers.
-The glacier landing option ($325-$400/person) adds a touchdown on a glacier at 7,000+ feet.
+The standard flight (about $430/person) circles the mountain and its glaciers.
+The glacier landing option (about $550/person) adds a touchdown on a glacier at 7,000+ feet.
 On a clear day, this is one of the best things you can do in Alaska.
 Book ahead, and hope for weather.

 • Walk Main Street: Talkeetna's downtown is a few blocks of log-cabin shops, cafes, and galleries.
 It is quirky and authentic.